shinglyu/TempPhoto/README.md

 3. Switch to the Gallery tab to view, download, or delete your photos
 4. Photos will automatically disappear when they expire

+## Demo

+Check out the live demo here: [Demo Link](https://shinglyu.com/TempPhoto/)

 ## Technical Details

 - Uses the MediaDevices API for camera access
-- Stores photos in localStorage (with base64 encoding)
+- Stores photos in IndexedDB (with base64 encoding)
 - Implements PWA features for offline use
 - Built with vanilla JavaScript, HTML, and CSS